 These days, it seems consumers will do just about anything to get their hands on the latest and greatest gadget.
 As Amazon streamlines the waiting process with the click of a button and ease of home delivery, it’s no surprise that they will soon surpass Best Buy as the top seller of consumer electronics.

-In our analysis, our assumption is that product reviews matter and are one of many defining factors in whether a new product flourishes or flops.
+In our analysis, our assumption is that product reviews matter.
+They are also one of many defining factors in whether a new product flourishes or flops.
 By comparing the number of days since a product launch and reviews in the first 90 days, we can assess if our assumption is true.

 The overarching trend is not as evident in price, but there is some correlation between new products and an increase in reviews.
 We conclude that as more consumers turn to Amazon to find and purchase products, sales of their branded devices will continue to grow.
 If their press release from earlier this month is any indication, Amazon seems to be doing just fine.
 In North America alone, the e-commerce giant reported a 29% growth from 2015 to 2016 in electronics and other general merchandise sales.